w3c/rdf-canon/README.md

-# Specification 'rch-rdc'
+# Specification 'rdf-canon'

-This is the repository for rch-rdc, the **_RDF Dataset Canonicalization_** deliverable of the [RCH working group](https://www.w3.org/groups/wg/rch).
+This is the repository for rdf-canon, the **_RDF Dataset Canonicalization_** deliverable of the [RCH working group](https://www.w3.org/groups/wg/rch).
-The editors’ draft of the specification can also be [read directly](https://w3c.github.io/rch-rdc/spec/).
+The editors’ draft of the specification can also be [read directly](https://w3c.github.io/rdf-canon/spec/).

 ## Contributing to the Repository